 What is an AMS?

 AMS stands for Association Management Software.
-These are all-in-one tools that help associations manage their ongoing administrative duties.
-The most common features are a searchable and sortable database of contacts, an email system, a website builder, a payment system and event registration.
+Essentially, these are all-in-one tools that help associations manage their ongoing administrative duties.
+Among the most common features are a searchable and sortable database of contacts, an email system, a website builder, a payment system, and event registration.

-With all of these core association activities being managed in one place, your association can eliminate other tools that only do one of these functions.
-This saves time and money and saves your team from managing and updating data on multiple platforms.
+Moreover, with all of these core association activities being managed in one place, your association can eliminate other tools that only do one of these functions.
+As a result, this saves time and money and saves your team from managing and updating data on multiple platforms

 Sounds like a good upgrade, right?
 Hold on because we have another type of software to consider: the CRM.

 CRM stands for Customer Relationship Management.
 It’s the same idea as the AMS — the all-in-one multifunctional tool — but it’s not specific to associations.
 CRMs are used by nonprofits and for-profit companies across all sectors of the business world to manage their constituents, their activities, and communication with them.

 The biggest strength of a CRM is the ability to analyze and report on engagement and activities made by your constituents.
 The strength of an AMS is tracking member data, whereas a CRM has the sophisticated functionality to allow you to analyze relationships, participation, communication, and even predict member behavior based on past behavior of members.